Should we strive to be all things to all men in marketing?

 He cited the well-loved example of the chai wallah, a ubiquitous provider of the much loved spiced tea which fueled India’s workforce for countless decades.
 By focusing on being good at one thing, chai wallahs have thrived over the years despite the onslaught of foreign competition.

 The singular product focused world of Chai Wallahs (courtesy of Chai Pilgrimage)

-Our final blog post comes from Michel Fortin, who proposed that focusing on niche marketing may be better than competing on price.
+Our final blog post came from Michel Fortin, who proposed that focusing on niche markets may be better than competing on price.

 Fortin sensibly advised that trying to compete against the behemoths like Walmart, Target and eBay is like “fishing in a larger body of water where there are more fish, the fish are more spread out, and there are more competitors going after the same fish you are.”

 Going against the big guys is also an exercise in futility, as the “sheer size of such big box Goliaths gives them a sizeable competitive advantage — particularly purchasing power, both in terms of products sold and advertising dollars.”